zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_03_en-US_FROM_ECHO_TO_SYMPHONY.md

 Classical physics describes a world of objects interacting across empty space.
 Quantum physics reveals something different: a world of relations where the "objects" are secondary to the connections between them.

 This quantum truth scales upward.
-At every level—molecular, cellular, organismic, social—reality is constituted not by things but by relations between things.
+At every level, molecular, cellular, organismic, social, reality is constituted not by things but by relations between things.
 The nodes matter less than the links.
 The entities matter less than the field.

 **Key Principle:** The fundamental unit of social reality is not the individual but the relation.

 This is not mystical assertion but structural description.
-An individual isolated from all relation is not an individual at all—they are a corpse.
+An individual isolated from all relation is not an individual at all, they are a corpse.
 Identity itself is relational; the self is constituted through encounter with other.

 **Operational implication:** Working on the self alone is insufficient.
 Working on relations is working on selves.
 The health of the between determines the health of the within.